yuxiang-zhang/bigdata-spark-lichess/README.md

-## Appendix: Features of Dataset
+# Appendix: Features of Dataset
+## Categorical
 * game_id (string)
+* white_player_id (string)
+* black_player_id (string)
+* victory_status (enum)
+* winner (enum)
 * is_game_rated (boolean)
+* opening_move_eco (string)
+* opening_move_name (string)
+* list_of_moves (list of strings)

+## Numerical
 * start_time (timestamp)
 * end_time (timestamp)
+* time_increment (timestamp)
 * number_of_turns (int)
-*	victory_status (enum)
-*	winner (enum)
-*	time_increment (timestamp)
-*	white_player_id (string)
 * white_player_rating (int)
-*	black_player_id (string)
 * black_player_rating (int)
-*	list_of_moves (list of strings)
-*	opening_move_eco (string)
-*	opening_move_name (string)
 * opening_ply (int)

-## Dataset Summary
+# Dataset Summary

-The selected dataset, which was found on Kaggle, is  of historical chess games from the chess website www.lichess.org.
-There are 16 features within the dataset which can be seen on the appendix.
-The dataset is complete and does not have any missing data.
-The games are recent historical ones, and the while and black player ratings follow a normal distribution.
-In our case, the normal distribution is considered as few low-ranking and high-ranking players, with most of the dataset being 'mid-ranking' players.
-The 'mid-ranking' players have more significance than the few 'low-ranking' and 'high-ranking' ones.
-Given that a supervised learning model will be applied to the dataset, the appropriate evaluation metrics for this project is F1, precision, recall.
-Within the context of chess, neither the precision nor the recall metric is more pertinent than the other, therefore they will all be equally considered when applying F1.
-The dataset will follow a conventional 80-20 split.
-That is, 80% of the datapoints will be used to train the model and 20% of the datapoints will be used to test the model.
-Within the training dataset, a further 80-20 split will be performed (80% to train the model and 20% to validate the hyperparameters).
-The reason why the 80-20 split was chosen is because it will help us identify the features that influence the data the most.
+The selected dataset from Kaggle contains 20,058 samples of chess matches, with no missing data.
+There are 7 numerical and 9 categorical features.
+For both questions, there exists class imbalance for the labels.
+For classification, 95% of winners fall into `black/white`, with 5% `draw`.
+Because predicting the correct winner is as important as reducing number of incorrect predictions, we chose the F1 score given our class imbalance.
+For regression, the predicted value will be the 'black_rating'.
+It follows a normal distribution, with the majority being "mid-ranking".
+The Root Mean Squared Error (RMSE) is chosen to evaluate the regressor because it serves as a single measure of predictive power for the dataset.
+The games are timestamped with ~70% occurring from January to September 2017.
+We will try to sample evenly across time.
+We observed that some players appear more than once in our dataset.
+To generalize the model prediction for new players, we consider grouping the samples by player_id when splitting the data to avoid introducing bias from some players.
+We aim for a dataset split of 60-20-20.
+Given that the dataset is not large, we need at least 60% of the datapoints for sufficient training.
+Given that our models include hyperparameters, we need a further 20% for validation.
+And lastly, we need 20% for testing.